Buchholz in der Nordheide, Germany: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Ensure that you get the necessary type.
-Most adapters currently sold are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and F. Make sure to pick the necessary type.
+The majority of adapters currently sold are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most locations.

-If you go to Schwarze Berge Wildlife Park, you'll probably do a lot of walking.
+If you go to Schwarze Berge Wildlife Park, you will do a lot of walking.
 These are a must:

 Small portable cooler